 Nepal is one of the least-developed countries in the world.
 Many people live in very hard-to-reach places among Nepal’s mountainous, rugged terrain.
 In times of need, remote communities are more vulnerable and difficult to access.
-So when two massive earthquakes hit the country in 2015, toppling buildings and destroying infrastructure, tens of thousands of lives were devastated and almost 800,000 homes were damaged or destroyed.
+So when two massive earthquakes hit the country in 2015, toppling buildings and destroying infrastructure, hundreds of thousands of lives were devastated and more than 600,000 homes were damaged or destroyed.

 While the rebuilding process has been underway since the earthquakes occurred, many people in remote communities still need help to rebuild their homes and their lives after losing so much in the disaster.